Gaze3P: Gaze-Based Prediction of User-Perceived Privacy

-Using our new dataset, we then explore different learning tasks, focusing on the automatic prediction of users' perceived privacy solely from gaze behaviour using machine learning.
-These tasks include: \textbf{Stimuli-based Perceived Privacy (SPP)} tasks to infer how private a stimulus (e.g. image) is and \textbf{User-based Perceived Privacy (UPP)} tasks to infer informtion about the user (e.g. privacy expertise or identity).
-Our models demonstrate that human eye gaze provides accurate predictions of perceived privacy.
+To this end, we present \methodName~ (\textbf{Gaze}-based \textbf{P}rediction of user-\textbf{P}erceived \textbf{P}rivacy) ~-- the first large-scale dataset for studying user-perceived privacy from the perspective of human eye gaze. \methodName~includes gaze data (i.e. where, when, and how a person looks) of $100$ participants viewing $\num{1000}$ natural images showing different objects, some with private attributes (e.g. credit cards and medical history) as shown in \cref{fig:sample}.
+The dataset also provides user ratings of perceived privacy on a scale from 1 (very private) to 7 (very safe) for each image.
+The full dataset, including all annotations, will be made publicly available upon acceptance (cf. \cite{code} for the implementation).
+Using our new dataset, we then explore: \begin{shadedquotation} \textit{RQ2:} \textbf{How accurately can ML models predict privacy perceptions solely from gaze?} \end{shadedquotation} We therefore present different tasks, focusing on the automatic prediction of users' perceived privacy solely from gaze behaviour.
+These tasks correspond to privacy-related problems or objectives that an algorithm is trained to address using our collected data.
+Once trained, the algorithm can be used to generalise its learned solution to apply to the same class of problems for previously unseen individuals.
+Since it is not feasible to a priori determine which features can be reliably extracted from gaze data—nor whether potentially confounding factors can be effectively disentangled—we employed machine learning algorithms to automatically identify privacy-related patterns associated with each task.
+These tasks include: \textbf{Stimuli-based Perceived Privacy (SPP)} tasks to infer how private a stimulus (e.g. image) is and \textbf{User-based Perceived Privacy (UPP)} tasks to infer information about the user (e.g. privacy expertise or identity).
+Our ML models demonstrate that human eye gaze provides accurate predictions of perceived privacy.